Discover Amsterdam

 Camping Zeeburg

 Live the island life at Camping Zeeburg, a campsite located on a small island in the IJmeer.
-It is more community than campsite, with a restaurant, supermarket, open outdoor kitchen—with a free-to-pick herb garden—a children’s petting zoo and weekly live music and events.
-In addition to plenty of space for tents and caravans, Camping Zeeburg offers quaint, brightly painted two- or four-person ‘wagonettes’ as well as one-, two- and four-person eco-cabins.
+It is more of a community than a campsite, with a restaurant, supermarket, open outdoor kitchen, a free-to-pick herb garden, a children’s petting zoo, and weekly live music and events.
+In addition to plenty of space for tents and caravans, Camping Zeeburg offers quaint, brightly painted two- or four-person ‘wagonettes’ and one-, two- and four-person eco-cabins.
 The cabins are furnished and heated, and the campsite features sparkling clean onsite shower and laundry facilities.

 Camping de Badhoeve

 Everyone loves a waterside location, especially one that gives you quick access to the city.
-Camping de Badhoeve on Kinselmeer offers tranquility and access to IJmeer, where you can enjoy nature, water sports or a spot of bird watching to the north of Amsterdam.
-From this idyllic spot you can cycle into the centre of Amsterdam or spin your wheels in the other direction to take in classic Dutch villages such as Marken, Volendam, Monnickendam and Edam.
+Camping de Badhoeve on Kinselmeer offers tranquillity and access to IJmeer, where you can enjoy nature, water sports or bird watching to the north of Amsterdam.
+From this idyllic spot, you can cycle into the centre of Amsterdam or spin your wheels in the other direction to take in classic Dutch villages such as Marken, Volendam, Monnickendam and Edam.
 Kids are well catered to with a playground and sports field.

 Het Amsterdamse Bos

-On the city’s southern outskirts is where you’ll find Het Amsterdamse Bos, or Amsterdam Forest.
+The Amsterdamse Bos (Amsterdam Forest) is on the city's southern outskirts.
 This large expanse of green space in Amstelveen has much to explore within its borders and hosts many events throughout the year.
 Soak up some rays, swim in the nearby Nieuwe Meer or jump on a bike to explore Aalsmeer, the fresh waters of Westeinderplassen or Oudekerk aan de Amstel.
-As far as accommodation goes, choose from hostel dorms, cabins including some self-contained options, and spots to pitch your tent or pull-up to in your caravan or camper.
+Regarding accommodation, choose from hostel dorms, cabins with self-contained options, and spots to pitch your tent or pull up to in your caravan or camper.

 Camping de Lakens

 Don’t expect just the standard tents found elsewhere at De Lakens.
-At this campsite north of Amsterdam, you can camp in a real American school bus, called the Beachbus, or stay in a retro Airstream trailer, bungalow or backpack shack.
+At this campsite north of Amsterdam, you can camp in an authentic American school bus called the Beachbus or stay in a retro Airstream trailer, bungalow or backpack shack.
 Tents are also available—and already set up, so there is no need to drag your own camping gear.
-De Lakens is the perfect place to be pampered while camping; in addition to clean shower and toilet facilities, the campsite offers massages and manicures on the Wellness Bus, a steam in the sauna and yoga in the Zen Zone.
+De Lakens is the perfect place to be pampered while camping; besides clean shower and toilet facilities, the campsite offers massages and manicures on the Wellness Bus, a steam in the sauna and yoga in the Zen Zone.
 For added sizzle, hire a barbecue and create the perfect holiday meal.